Trump Brother Was in ICU Just Before Filing Suit Over Tell-All

 Mary Trump’s high-powered legal team, which includes the renowned First Amendment attorney Theodore Boutrous of the law firm Gibson Dunn, are expected to file their response in the coming days.

-Part of their argument in Mary’s defense will be that the settlement agreement—signed by all parties in 2001 and included in Harder’s TRO filing—contains confidentiality clauses that are in effect “double facing,” meaning that as well as muzzling Mary from speaking publicly it also was meant to have silenced Donald, Robert and their sister Maryanne Trump.
+Part of their argument in Mary’s defense will be that the settlement agreement—signed by all parties in 2001 and included in Harder’s Temporary Restraining Order (TRO) filing—contains confidentiality clauses that are in effect “double facing,” meaning that as well as muzzling Mary from speaking publicly it also was meant to have silenced Donald, Robert and their sister Maryanne Trump.

 The president, the argument goes, has himself violated the confidentiality agreement by publicly discussing his niece and her book, which is currently slated for a July 28th release, in an interview at the White House last week.